 Guide to the Hilton Honors rewards program

-Whenever and wherever you travel, you’re likely to find a Hilton property nearby—making its rewards program, Hilton Honors, a favorite for many kinds of travelers: casual vacationers who want to save some money on their next trip, rewards enthusiasts who want to travel the world without breaking the bank and business travelers who want a little extra comfort while they’re away from home.
+Whenever and wherever you travel, you’re likely to find a Hilton property nearby—making its rewards program, Hilton Honors, a favorite for many kinds of travelers, from casual vacationers who want to save some money on their next trip to rewards enthusiasts who want to travel the world without breaking the bank to business travelers who want a little extra comfort while they’re away from home.

-This Hilton Honors guide will answer all your most important questions about the rewards program and show you how to earn and use your points for free nights at Hilton Hotels.
+This Hilton Honors guide will answer all of your most important questions about the rewards program, plus we’ll show you how to earn and use your points for free nights at Hilton Hotels.

 What is Hilton Honors?